h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 - :math:`V` is a diagonal matrix with diagonal value :math:`v_{ii} = \mu_i (1-\mu_i)`;
 - :math:`s_i = y_i - \mu_i`.

-The formula for DFBETAS for the :math:`k\text{th}` coefficient due to the ansence of data row :math:`l` is defined as:
+The formula for DFBETAS for the :math:`k\text{th}` coefficient due to the absence of data row :math:`l` is defined as:

 .. math::